adriatic/tandem/docs/01-how-to/2-debug/01-chrome/01-setup.md

 ---

-## Start debugging the app
+### 2. Start debugging the app

-The plan is to step through the code of the [Authentication chapter](https://redwoodjs.com/docs/tutorial/chapter4/authentication).
-In order to be ready to do that, run the following two steps:
+As the vry first experience, we will step through the code of the [Authentication chapter](https://redwoodjs.com/docs/tutorial/chapter4/authentication).
+This exercise will introduce the basic steps of a debugger:

+- View the application's source code
+- Set and remove breakpoints
+- Set conditional breakpoints
+- Watch local and global variables
+- Continue execution

+To start, run the following two steps:

-- Start the application from the terminal window
+- Start the application from the terminal window (yellow marker 1)
-- Open the browser's Developer Tools window
+- Open the browser's Developer Tools window (yellow marker 2 and 3)

 <p align="center">
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/2712405/166124153-eb3ca0ac-1054-45cf-b9e1-5143323fcfc5.png"/>